uwrov/rovcode/README.md

 # ROV Code
 ## Setup
 Install Godot, and make sure to add Godot to your path (or whatever the equivalent is on your operating system).

+This project is currently made with Godot 3.5.1, standard version (Mono/C# not needed): https://github.com/godotengine/godot/releases/tag/3.5.1-stable

 If you are getting a 'file not found' error around subprocesses, recheck that Godot is in your path.
 Otherwise contact Alnis with other errors.